tylnesh/cpp-sdk-samples/README.md

 Video-demo (c++)
 ----------

 Project for demoing the Windows SDK [VideoDetector class](http://developer.affectiva.com/v3_2/cpp/analyze-video/) and [PhotoDetector class](http://developer.affectiva.com/v3_2/cpp/analyze-photo/).
-It processs video or image files, displays the emotion metrics and exports the results in a csv file.
+It process video or image files, displays the emotion metrics and exports the results in a csv file.

 The following command line arguments can be used to run it: